📄 Three questions that determine whether or not they'll buy - and the second one gets way too little attention

 1: Have a conversation, and frame it as an exploration into goals, current situation, and any gaps or obstacles inbetween those two.

 2: Sell them on one thing only: your care and concern for them as a person and as a business owner.
 Be genuinely interested, in finding out exactly what their needs are.
+Be a steward over their situation and their outcome.

 3: Ask questions that invite the other to try out different perspectives, including the perspective of getting your help in solving the problem.